phcs93/group-file-studio/readme.md

 # TO-DO (now)

+- enable "outline" mode
+- create new swap based on current for "none" => use base palette
 - figure out a way to correctly show the animation offsets
 - add ability to remove .ART files